-1 Haematological abnormalities and lymphadenopathy may or may not be associated with the hypersensitivity syndrome (see Immune system disorders).
+1 Haematological abnormalities and lymphadenopathy may or may not be associated with the Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)/hypersensitivity syndrome (see section 4.4 and Immune system disorders).

-2 Rash has also been reported as part of a hypersensitivity syndrome associated with a variable pattern of systemic symptoms including fever, lymphadenopathy, facial oedema and abnormalities of the blood and liver.
+2Rash has also been reported as part of this syndrome, also known as DRESS.
+This condition is associated with a variable pattern of systemic symptoms including fever, lymphadenopathy, facial oedema and abnormalities of the blood, liver and kidney.
 The syndrome shows a wide spectrum of clinical severity and may, rarely, lead to disseminated intravascular coagulation and multiorgan failure.
 It is important to note that early manifestations of hypersensitivity (for example fever, lymphadenopathy) may be present even though rash is not evident.
-If such signs and symptoms are present, the patient should be evaluated immediately and Lamotrigine discontinued if an alternative aetiology cannot be established.
+If such signs and symptoms are present, the patient should be evaluated immediately and Lamotrigine discontinued if an alternative aetiology cannot be established (see section 4.4.).